SchrodingersGat/KiBoM/README.md

 * HTML

 Output file format selection is set by the output filename. e.g. "bom.html" will be written to a HTML file, "bom.csv" will be written to a CSV file.

+### Languages
+Language defitions are located in 'languages' folder as YAML files.
+You can provide Your own file for specific language.
+Just copy 'en.yaml' file, change its name to 'your-language-short-code.yaml', then translate values.
+Don't change keys!

 ### Configuration File
 BoM generation options can be configured (on a per-project basis) by editing the *bom.ini* file in the PCB project directory.
 This file is generated the first time that the KiBoM script is run, and allows configuration of the following options.